rebooting/win32_dev/README.md

 After building the project, you can run the application by executing the generated executable (`Win32Dev.exe` on Windows).
 You should see a message box displaying "Hello, Win32!".

-Quick way to to test is to launch a command prompt in Bottle (or any Wine environment) and run the executable:
+Quick way to test while still on Linux is to launch a command prompt in Bottle (or any Wine environment) and run the executable:

 ![alt text](image.png)